 - a.
 Privacy Policies.
 College Board recognizes the importance of protecting your privacy.
 Our privacy policies located at collegeboard.org/privacy-center ("Privacy Policies") are part of these Terms and Conditions.
-You consent to College Board collection, use, and disclosure of your personally identifiable information described in the Privacy Policies and in these Terms and Conditions.
-College Board may update its Privacy Policies from time to time and they are subject to change up to 1 week prior to your test date and any subsequent test dates for which you register.
+You consent to collection, use, and disclosure by College Board of your personally identifiable information described in the Privacy Policies and in these Terms and Conditions.
+College Board may update its Privacy Policies from time to time, and they are subject to change up to 1 week prior to your test date and any subsequent test dates for which you register.
 You are required to review the Privacy Policies located at collegeboard.org/privacy-center prior to each test administration. - b.
-Voluntary Student Search Service.
-If you decide to opt in to our voluntary Student Search Service ("Search"), then: - We will share information about you that you provide to College Board (including without limitation your personally identifiable information, score ranges, questionnaire responses, and information you provide on the College Board college planning website, BigFuture) with participating accredited colleges, universities, nonprofit scholarship programs, and nonprofit educational organizations ("Education Organizations").
-We will do so in accordance with studentsearch.collegeboard.org/about-your-data. - Education Organizations will use this information to send you email and postal mail informing you about their educational, financial aid, and scholarship opportunities.
+Voluntary Student Search Service[TM].
+If you decide to opt in to our voluntary Student Search Service ("Student Search Service"), then: - We will share information about you that you provide to College Board (including without limitation your personally identifiable information, score ranges, questionnaire responses, and information you provide on the college planning website of College Board) with participating accredited colleges, universities, nonprofit scholarship programs, and nonprofit educational organizations ("Education Organizations").
+If you opt in to Student Search Service, we may share information you provided prior to and after opting in to Student Search Service, but we will not share any information until you opt in. - Education Organizations may use this information to send you email and postal mail informing you about their educational, financial aid, and scholarship opportunities.
 Being contacted by Education Organizations doesn't mean you have been admitted.
 You must submit an application to be considered for admission. - Education Organizations pay a license fee to College Board to license (use) your information.
-College Board uses these license fees to help support its missiondriven work.
-Students do not pay a fee for Search. - Education Organizations may only use your information for the purpose of sending you information about their opportunities.
-They (i) may not share your information with others except to their contractors such as direct mail service providers, and (ii) may only keep your information for a limited time period. - Opt-out: You can opt out of Search at any time at studentsearch.collegeboard.org/opt-out or by contacting us at SearchCustomerService@ collegeboard.org or 866-825-8051. - c.
-Scholarship Programs.
-College Board automatically sends your scores and personally identifiable information to the U.S. government and statesponsored or administered scholarship and recognition programs described below.
-This information is used by such programs to consider your eligibility for a scholarship or recognition program.
-If your mailing address or high school is in one of the states listed below, this information will be automatically sent by College Board to such programs.
+College Board uses these license fees to help support its mission-driven work.
+Students do not pay a fee for Student Search Service. - Education Organizations may only use your information for the purpose of sending you information about their opportunities.
+They (i) may not share your information with others except to their contractors such as direct mail service providers, and (ii) may only keep your information for a limited time period. - Opt-out: You can opt out of Student Search Service at any time at my.collegeboard.org/profile/privacy or by contacting us at SearchCustomerService@ collegeboard.org or 866-825-8051. - More information on Student Search Service is available at studentsearch.collegeboard.org.